Breathing (Kate Bush song): Content

 "Breathing" is about a foetus, very much aware of what is going on outside the womb and frightened by nuclear fallout.
 The lyrics also refer to the unborn baby absorbing nicotine from the mother's smoking.
 In an interview that year Bush described the song as her "little symphony", adding that she considered it her best work to date.
 Bush stated that the information within the song mostly came from a documentary she had seen about the effects of nuclear war, while the tone of the song was inspired by Pink Floyd's The Wall (side three in particular).

 Larry Fast, who played a Prophet synthesiser on the song, first encountered Bush while the two were conducting overdubs for a Peter Gabriel recording session.
 Bush invited Fast to Abbey Road Studios for the purpose of creating electronic orchestration that emulated his work with Gabriel.
 Fast recalled that he recorded his parts over the course of a few days and largely deferred to Bush for the synth arrangement.
 "She had particular things she wanted done and I have to say they were absolutely right for her music."

-The track includes spoken words describing the flash from a nuclear bomb.
+In a 1980 interview, Bush recalled that Fast recorded his parts in one day at Studio 2 of Abbey Road Studios.
+She mentioned that all work on the remaining tracks from Never Forever were temporarily put on hold to prioritise the completion of "Breathing", which was set to be released as a single.